Un-chat-010/Dairy-check-tool/README.md

-# Dairy-check-tool
+# Diary-check-tool
-A website that keep tracking one's dairy.
+A website that keep tracking one's diary.
 Inspired by Ali .